headleyra/mc/README.md

 ### Standard modifiers

 The `%Mc.Mappings{}` struct defines the standard mappings which reference basic (concept-prover) standard modifiers.
-Feel free to use your own custom mappings, or (perhaps) create a tweaked version of the standard ones.
+Feel free to use your own custom mappings or (perhaps) create a tweaked version of `%Mc.Mappings{}`.

+The snippet `use Mc.Railway` appears at the top of all standard modifiers.
+It creates functions that implement the 'error short-circuiting' behaviour mention above (along with a few utility functions for building error tuples).

 ### Infinite Lego(tm)